During the transit to AT340, Benthic ecologist Bob Carney puts the finishing touches on a fish trap.

 88° 22.11 W

-During the two-day transit to our first dive site at Atwater Valley 340, I’ve seen plywood, caulk, a drill, a ratchet, zip-ties, various colors of electrical tape, and a bunch of nuts, bolts and washers used in a variety of ways to simply and elegantly solve numerous problems.
+During the two-day transit to our first dive site at Atwater Valley 340, I’ve seen plywood, caulk, a drill, a ratchet, zip-ties, various colors of electrical tape, and a bunch of nuts, bolts, and washers used in a variety of ways to simply and elegantly solve numerous problems.
 The combination of low tech and high tech tools should prove quite adept at tackling most of the science party’s sampling requirements.

-It’s quite impressive to see the creative minds of scientists and engineers working together towards a common goal. . . . something that I think would make MacGyver quite proud.
+It’s quite impressive to see the creative minds of scientists and engineers working together towards a common goal. . . .
+It's something that I think would make MacGyver quite proud.

 (top)